Chapter 1: The Vitals of Data#

 • Prewt: 0 lbs = no body weight. ✓ Ratio.

 Why this matters clinically: Systolic blood pressure is ratio data.
 Saying “this patient’s BP is twice the normal value” is a legitimate and clinically actionable ratio statement.
 The value 0 mmHg is medically unambiguous.
-Treating BP as interval data would make such ratio statements invalid.
+Treating BP as interval data would make such ratio statements mathematically invalid.

 Section 2: The Four Levels — Quick Reference#